Goodfellows seeking drivers to deliver boxes on Christmas Eve

 The Hastings Tribune is seeking volunteers who can help deliver Goodfellows boxes to families during the morning on Christmas Eve.

-Anyone interested in delivering the boxes of food and toys to families can contact the Hastings Tribune at 402-462-2131.
-That way your name can be added to the Tribune's list of volunteers.
+Anyone interested in delivering the boxes of food and toys to families can contact the Hastings Tribune at 402-462-2131 by 5 p.m.
+Monday.
+That way your name can be added to the Tribune’s list of volunteers.

 The Goodfellows program is serving 210 families this year.
 The application period expired Nov.
 30.

-This year’s recipients of the Goodfellows program have been notified via postcard, which they should receive in the mail this week.
+This year’s recipients of the Goodfellows program are being notified via postcard, which they should receive in the mail this week.

 The Goodfellows program began in 1926 when Hastings Daily Tribune publisher Adam Breede and editor Harry Smith decided to serve as “good fellows” to less fortunate families.